dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> February 28th, 2023 </summary>
-    Modified the Home Page Example 1 to create a second model called Home Page Example 2.
-This model's changes include:
+    Small changed were made today.
+Here is what was accomplished today: <br><br>

    - Improve spacing between sections
-   * Added and showcaes the UI drop down menu for "Go to..." heading
+   * Created the drop down menu for "Go to..." heading
    + Modified the "Online Synchronous" Widget to change from shortened meeting link to full meeting link
+   - Renamed some files
-   - Changed the "My Courses" Widget to Design #2
+   * Changed the "My Courses" Widget to Design #2

-   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example%202.pdf"> Home Page Example 2 </a>
+   + Uploaded "Home Page Example 2", which displays the "Go to..." drop down menu

    The next step is to create the design for the profile drop down menu.